valkey-io/valkey-doc/topics/atomic-slot-migration.md

 ## Polling atomic slot migrations

-The `CLUSTER GETSLOTMIGRATIONS` command allows operators to poll the status of their migration. `CLUSTER GETSLOTMIGRATIONS` can be executed on either the source node or the target node.
+The `CLUSTER GETSLOTMIGRATIONS` command allows you to poll the status of your migration. `CLUSTER GETSLOTMIGRATIONS` can be executed on either the source node or the target node.
 In progress migrations will always be shown, and recently completed migrations will be visible up to a configurable threshold.
 In the case of a failure, the slot migration will also include a short description of the failure to allow for retry decisions.

 For more details on `CLUSTER GETSLOTMIGRATIONS` see the [command documentation](../commands/cluster-getslotmigrations.md).

 ## Canceling atomic slot migrations

 If you need to cancel a slot migration after the process was started, Valkey provides the `CLUSTER CANCELSLOTMIGRATIONS` command to cancel all active atomic slot migrations for which that node is the source node.
 This command can be sent to the whole cluster to cancel all slot migrations everywhere.

 For more details on `CLUSTER CANCELSLOTMIGRATIONS` see the [command documentation](../commands/cluster-cancelslotmigrations.md).

 ## Behind the scenes of atomic slot migration

-atomic slot migration utilizes a completely different process than `CLUSTER SETSLOT`-based migrations:
+Atomic slot migration utilizes a completely different process than `CLUSTER SETSLOT`-based migrations:

 1. Immediately after `CLUSTER MIGRATESLOTS` is received by the source node, it